Blood Sugar And Weight Gain

 Question: Can weight gain cause high blood sugar, or is it the other way around?

 Answer: The relationship can go both ways.
-Higher blood sugar and insulin levels can make it easier for the body to store excess energy as fat.
+Higher blood sugar and insulin levels make it easier for the body to store excess energy as fat.
 At the same time, gaining weight—especially around the midsection—can make it harder for the body to use insulin efficiently.

 Question: Do I need to avoid all carbohydrates to keep blood sugar stable?